EdAlegrid/m2m-browser-client-demo/README.md

 You will need to get a web access token to authenticate your browser client with node-m2m to secure your browser application.
 To get a web access token, login to node-m2m, click the menu icon, then go to security section to finally generate your web access token.

 The two remote devices ideally should be Raspberry Pi devices.
-However, as an alternative if they are not available, you can just use any x64 computers - Linux or Windows (GPIO in simulation-mode) instead.
+However, as an alternative if they are not available, you can just use any x64 computers - Linux or Windows and set GPIO in simulation mode.

 <br>